danielsaidi/Sheeeeeeeeet/README.md

 ### Present the menu as an alert controller

-You can also present the menu as a `UIAlertController`, for instance:
+You can also present the menu as a `UIAlertController`:

 ```swift
 let delegate = menu.presentAsAlertController(in: self, from: view, action: ...)